Bas Rutten: UFC Heavyweight Champion

-On 7 May 1999, at UFC 20, Rutten faced Kevin Randleman for the UFC Heavyweight Championship.
-The first four minutes consisted of Rutten taking unanswered punishment from his guard, getting blood on his face, but after the fight was stood up to check Rutten's cut, Rutten landed a hard kick to Randleman's liver, slowing his pace for the rest of the fight.
-They then exchanged strikes in Bas's guard, with the Dutch fighter opening a cut in Randleman via elbow strikes on top of his head, until the end of the overtime.
-The fight went to the judges, and they gave the split decision win to Rutten, crowning him as UFC Heavyweight Champion.
-This victory met a heated controversy from fans and professionals of the sport alike, among them Randleman's corner and Mark Coleman, who criticized the judges' decision.
+On 7 May 1999, at UFC 20, Rutten faced Kevin Randleman for the UFC Heavyweight Championship in which Rutten earned a split decision victory, becoming UFC Heavyweight Champion.
+This victory was deemed controversial by fans and fighters, such as Randleman's corner and Mark Coleman, who criticized the judges' decision.
 Fight judging at that point was not based on the current 10-point must system, but on whom the judges felt won the fight overall.

-Rutten vacated the title later in the year, in order to drop down to middleweight (now known as light heavyweight) a weight closer to his natural weight, in a bid to try to become the first person to hold a UFC title in two weight classes.
-However, he would end up never continuing his career, as while training for his next UFC fight in 1999 he suffered multiple serious injuries, including blowing out his knee (a long-running injury), tearing his biceps, and suffering a neck injury.
-He was forced to retire from MMA competition for the time being, by doctor's orders.
+Rutten vacated the title later in the year, in order to drop down to what was at the time middleweight (now known as light heavyweight) a weight closer to his natural weight, in a bid to try to become the first person to hold a UFC title in two weight classes.
+While training for his next UFC fight in 1999, he suffered multiple injuries, blowing out his knee, tearing his biceps, and injuring his neck.
+He was forced to retire from MMA competition under doctor's orders.

-He was proposed a fight against Kazushi Sakuraba when he was contacted by Pride Fighting Championships, but Rutten declined due to an insufficient fight purse, preferring to sign up as a fight commentator.
+He was offered a fight against Kazushi Sakuraba when he was contacted by Pride Fighting Championships, but Rutten declined due to the size of the fight purse being offered, later agreeing to join the organization as a color commentator.
 He was replaced by Wanderlei Silva in the card.

 UFC Hall of Fame

-On 22 May 2015 UFC President Dana White appeared on Inside MMA to announce that Rutten would be inducted into the UFC Hall of Fame during International Fight Week in July.
-Rutten is the first European to be inducted, taking his place in the "Pioneers" wing of the UFC's new-look Hall of Fame.
+On 22 May 2015, UFC President Dana White appeared on Inside MMA to announce that Rutten would be inducted into the UFC Hall of Fame during International Fight Week in July.
+Rutten is the first European to be inducted, entering the "Pioneers" wing of the UFC's new-look Hall of Fame.

 Former UFC Light Heavyweight Champion Tito Ortiz has credited Rutten for inspiration during his early days.
 Ortiz said; "I looked up to Bas Rutten.
 Bas was my idol.
 People were just so scared of fighting him, he was like the man.
 I thought that was what I need to do now.
 If I train as hard as he does then one day I'll be as good as him and two years later look where I am, I'm on top of the world.
 I've got to say thanks to him, (Bas) for helping me out by making me believe in dreams."